Information for patients prescribed an Emerade in Sweden only.

 Read the instructions carefully and follow your doctor’s advice.

-Emerade is intended for single use.
-However, if your symptoms do not improve a second injection of Emerade may be administered 5-15 minutes after the first injection.
+Emerade is for single use.
+However, if your symptoms don't improve a second injection of Emerade may be administered 5-15 minutes after the first injection.

 It is therefore recommended that you consult with your doctor whether you carry more than one Emerade.